jonathanschilling/educational_VMEC/vmec_info.md

      2. added "bias" to iotas in bcovar when determining preconditioner for very small iota values.
 Seems to need this for improving convergence of preconditioned current-hole cases.
         Eliminated in v8.20.
-     3. added "totzsps,a_hess" to recompute r,z,l rapidly for only those modes that are jogged during Hessian calculation.
+     3. added "totzsp(s,a)_hess" to recompute r,z,l rapidly for only those modes that are jogged during Hessian calculation.
 NOTE: need to do this for lasym=true case, as well, eventually
  * 8.20  (August, 2004)
      1. removed 2-pt tie at origin for m=1 modes, to preserve tri-diagonal structure of Hessian.